-Moreover, federal and state policy supports consideration of climate change adaption in the proposed EIS.
+Moreover, federal and state policy supports consideration of climate change adaptation in the proposed EIS.
 President Obama has issued an executive order regarding adaptation, which directs agencies to prepare for the impacts of climate change by integrating consideration of climate change into agency operations and overall mission objectives.
-Notably, the Department of Defense ("DOD") recently announced its strategy to adapt to the risks of climate change by "integrating climate change considerations into [the DOD's] plans, operations, and training across the Department...."
+More recently, President Obama signed an executive order directing federal agencies to adopt new flood elevation standards, taking climate change into account, for the siting, design, and construction of federal projects.
+The Department of Defense ("DOD") also intends to adapt to the risks of climate change by "integrating climate change considerations into [the DOD's] plans, operations, and training across the Department...."

 At the state level, the Louisiana Legislature passed the state's "Coastal Master Plan" in 2012, with the objective of reducing economic losses from storm surge based flooding.
 The Coastal Master Plan acknowledges that sea level rise poses a significant risk to Louisiana's coastline.
+Additionally, the Louisiana Coastal Management Program ("LCMP"), developed pursuant to Section 309 of the Coastal Zone Management Act ("CZMA"), includes as one of its main goals adaptation to the effects of potential sea level rise.
+The LCMP specifically notes that oil and gas infrastructure along the coast is becoming increasingly susceptible to damage due to the high rate of sea level rise and subsidence on the Louisiana coast.

-I also note that the Securities and Exchange Commission ("SEC") has issued guidance regarding publicly traded companies' obligation to disclose the impacts that climate change may have on their operations.
-10 CEQ has proposed, but not yet finalized, guidance that would call for EISs prepared under NEPA to consider future climate impacts on projects.
-11 The Draft CEQ
+I also note that the Securities and Exchange Commission ("SEC") has issued guidance regarding publicly traded companies' obligation to disclose the impacts that climate change may